 A Durable Power of Attorney is NOT the same as a financial Power of Attorney.
 The person you designate as the decision maker for your medical needs will not be able to make financial decisions for you when you are incapacitated.
 Even if you want to appoint the very same person for both, you still need to name that person as your health agent in your Living Will.

 As you can imagine, it’s crucial that you discuss your wishes with your health agent in detail.
 Of course, you want to choose someone you trust would follow your wishes even when it’s not necessarily his or her wishes.
 You might feel uncomfortable with the conversation but have it you must if you want your wishes carried out.
 Consider that the person you are thinking of asking to fill this role might not be the right person if you feel extremely uncomfortable discussing this issue with him or her.

 Keep in mind that this individual is taking on a heavy burden on your behalf – the more you tell him or her, the less anxious he or she will be if the time ever comes for them to exercise their duty as detailed in your Durable Power of Attorney.

 Now remember that neither your Living Will nor your Durable Power of Attorney will mean a thing unless others are made aware of their existence.

-Be sure that both can be found in your file at your doctor’s office and that your designated health agent from your Durable Power of Attorney, a close family member, and your attorney have copies (Conexa keeps a digital copy of your Living Trust and all related documents, including your Living Will and Durable Power of Attorney, for you for up to three years giving you plenty of time to find someone to entrust with these important documents).
+Be sure that both can be found in your file at your doctor’s office and that your designated health agent from your Durable Power of Attorney, a close family member, and your attorney have copies (we keep a digital copy of your unsigned Living Trust and all related documents, including your Living Will and Durable Power of Attorney, for you for up to three years giving you plenty of time to find someone to entrust with these important documents).